Editorial Guidelines

 • If the URL seems awkwardly stuck in the middle of a sentence, try rewriting the sentence to allow for placement at the end.

-• It is not necessary to include the http:// at the beginning of URLs or the forward slashes at the end.
+• It is not necessary to include the http:// or the www at the beginning of URLs or the forward slashes at the end.
 Most browsers automatically insert these for you.
-For URLs starting with something other than www, use your judgment as to whether your audience will understand the absence of http://.
+For URLs starting with something other than www, consider whether your audience will understand the absence of http://.

 AUA social media

-Facebook, Twitter, Instagram and YouTube are utilized to share or promote AUA news, announcements, services, events, courses and product offerings.
+Facebook, X, Instagram and YouTube are utilized to share or promote AUA news, announcements, services, events, courses and product offerings.

 AUA